Study Trip: Amsterdam - from Rembrandt to Mondrian

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This study trip is an opportunity to look at the Dutch ‘Golden Age’ of art up to the modern day – the 17th- 20th century – through its painting, buildings and objects.
-We spend three days in the beautifully preserved city of Amsterdam, including a full day at the Rijksmuseum, where we will look at different genres of Dutch painting, including landscape, genre, history painting and still life as well as objects and artists who have shaped Dutch culture.
+This study trip is an opportunity to look at the Dutch ‘Golden Age’ of art up to the modern day - the 17th- 20th century - through its painting, buildings and objects.
+We spend three days in the beautifully preserved city of Amsterdam, including a full day at the Rijksmuseum, where we will look at different genres of Dutch painting as well as objects and artists who have shaped Dutch culture.

-We visit Rembrandt’s House (the artist’s home and studio), the Hermitage museum, and the Van Loo canal house to get a sense of historic lives in the city.
-On day 3, we explore modern art Amsterdam from its Archive (the ‘most beautiful’ archive in Europe) and the Stedelijk museum.
+We visit Rembrandt’s House, the H'Art Museum (of Amsterdam), and the Van Loon canal house to see the historic lives of the city.
+We will explore modern art and architecture in Amsterdam from its City Archives to the Stedelijk museum.

 Please note the following disclaimers before you book:

 2. City Lit is not responsible for flight/travel cancellations or delays.
 Please ensure you have travel insurance.
-We recommend that you wait until the course is confirmed* before booking flight/travel accommodation.
+We strongly advise that you wait until the course is confirmed* before booking flight/travel accommodation.

 What will we cover?

-- Key Dutch masters of the 17th century to the modern
+Key Dutch masters of the 17th century to the 20th century

-- Modern and contemporary Dutch art, focussing on art deco, abstraction and public art
+Modern and contemporary Dutch art, focussing on art deco (Amsterdam School), De Stijl and New Objectivity

 What level is the course and do I need any particular skills?